Skip to Content

 Walking

 Walking may not seem like a typical exercise choice, but it is a great low pressure and easy way for people who may feel less motivated or lazy to get a slow start into the world of regimented exercising!
+The best part?
+No fancy workout clothes are needed!
+Just take a walk at the end of the day and you will be shocked at how much better you will begin to feel.

-Walking is a simple yet effective way to get all the benefits from cardio and other exercises.
+Walking is a simple yet effective way to get all the benefits of cardio and other exercises.
 With this 30-day walking challenge, you can begin to build a simple routine, and by the end of it, you will be in better shape and in better spirits about shifting your routine from less active to active!

 30 Day Plank Challenge

-So, even if you choose to relax and be “lazy” for the rest of the day, the planking challenge is a quick and easy way to test yourself and keep building on your core strength, and by the end of it, you may be surprised how easy it was and will be looking for the next exercise to add into your daily activities.
+So, even if you choose to relax and be “lazy” for the rest of the day, the planking challenge is a quick and easy way to test yourself and keep building on your core strength, and by the end of it, you may be surprised how easy it was and will be looking for the next exercise to add to your daily activities.

 30 Day Arm Challenge